hazelcast-templates/hazelcast-connect-starter/README.md

 * Install [Hazelcast CLC](https://docs.hazelcast.com/clc/latest/install-clc)
 * Docker with Docker Compose or equivalent container runtime

+> Note: CLC version 5.4.1 (or higher if available) is recommended.

 ## Create the Workspace

 Once the requirements are satisfied, you can create the starter workspace.